What is the best vitamin for stress? Find out how to reduce stress with the help of this vitamin!

 - People with chronic heartburn taking proton pump inhibitors

 - People who had gastrointestinal surgeries like bowel resection surgery

 There is also a study that said having a Vitamin B12 deficiency can result in increased oxidative stress and impairment of memory.
 Oxidative stress is when the free radicals and antioxidants in the body are not balanced.

 Since most natural sources of Vitamin B12 come from animal products, vegans who do not take supplements may become deficient as well.

 Whole grains, plant-based milk, and other fruits and vegetables have been fortified with Vitamin B12, eating those alone may not be enough for the body’s needs.
 That’s why taking additional supplements should be incorporated into the diet of vegans.

-Sunwarrior’s Raw Whole-Food Vitamins contain vitamin B12 methylcobalamin, a natural source of B12 that supports healthy energy levels and overall well-being.
+Sunwarrior’s Vitamin Mineral Rush contains 200% of your RDA of vitamin B12 methylcobalamin, a natural source of B12 that supports healthy energy levels and overall well-being.

 Supplementing with B12 is especially important for vegans as a lot of food sources that contain B12 contain animal products.